wtong98/wlt-site/content/posts/2022-07-07-ai-composer.md

 [MusicVAE](https://magenta.tensorflow.org/music-vae) to come up with additional ideas.
 Struggling to nail down that exact synth sound you want?
 [NSynth](https://magenta.tensorflow.org/nsynth) is here to help.
 I've experimented in this space myself, building an [AI-assisted tool for live coding music performances](/posts/2020-10-19-bayz-live-coding/).
 Developing creative aids like these is virtually unthinkable without modern AI techniques.
-Further, the state-of-the-art in end-to-end AI music composition is mostly quite far from reaching the same levels as human artists, [^4] though that may change in the coming decades.
-For now, AI-as-composer-aid is well positioned to leverage the strengths of AI-driven composition, without wholly sacrificing the human artist.
+With these tools in hand, AI-as-composer-aid is well positioned to leverage the strengths of AI-driven composition, without wholly sacrificing the human artist.

 ## Composers of tomorrow